-There was a company here Cedar Rapids that I had a great deal off respect for.
-The Advantage Companies had been around since 2003, and had a wonderful reputation not only for records management and storage, but also a very strong team of information management professionals and imaging specialists.
-A member of the Advantage management team, with whom I had an existing relationship with, saw an opportunity.
-He arranged for a meeting between the owner Paul Eganhouse, a key partner and myself.
+There was a company here in Cedar Rapids that I had a great deal of respect for.
+The Advantage Companies had been around since 2003 and had a wonderful reputation not only for records management and storage but also a very strong team of information management professionals and imaging specialists.
+A member of the Advantage management team, with whom I had an existing relationship, saw an opportunity.
+He arranged for a meeting between the owner Paul Eganhouse, a key partner, and myself.
 It didn’t take long at all for us to recognize the similarities between our goals, and that we actually shared a very similar mission: “To protect documents, and make them easily accessible”.
 By changing one word, the mission became “To preserve documents, and make them easily accessible”.
 My team moved into their 80,000 sq ft secure records management facility….and Advantage Preservation was born.

 The communities, publishers, and libraries deserve 100% of the credit for this.
 We merely provide the means in which they can make sure their own history is preserved and accessible.
 We believe that the preservation of a community’s history is a shared responsibility.
 By bringing together strategic community partners, we are able to accomplish our mutual goals much more effectively.
 We collaborate with the community publisher, libraries, historical societies, and other interested institutions to develop a plan, and then engage local community businesses to assist with funding.
 This is primarily done via existing partnerships with the local library foundations and support with programs like the Friends Of The Library, or other community donor networks.
 This approach has been met with enthusiastic participation and it has been really rewarding for all of us.

-And as an aside, I would like to thank you Ken, for becoming an evangelist for all of the free newspaper archives available online.
-Whether Advantage is involved or not, I am a cheerleader for of all of these projects.
-Each and everyone of these institutions need to be applauded, and you do a great job of giving their efforts some much needed recognition and exposure.
+And as an aside, I would like to thank you, Ken, for becoming an evangelist for all of the free newspaper archives available online.
+Whether Advantage is involved or not, I am a cheerleader for all of these projects.
+Each and every one of these institutions needs to be applauded, and you do a great job of giving their efforts some much-needed recognition and exposure.

 3. Recently I read about a very interesting project that you are doing with the State of Iowa, where ultimately 12 million additional historical newspaper pages will be added to the more than 100 collections that you already have made available in the state.
 Please tell us briefly about the project.

 You and your followers have known for a long time how incredibly valuable old newspapers can be in your research.
-The birth announcements, obituaries and almost every significant events of ones life in between, are recorded in those pages.
+The birth announcements, obituaries, and almost every significant event of one’s life in between are recorded in those pages.
 My team has always believed that old newspapers can “connect the dots” in a way no other medium can.

 5. In reviewing your collections online, it looks like you are changing the software’s user interface.
 It was always easy to use and the changes seem to be maintaining that element.
 I know that you are in a competitive business environment and may not want the world to know just yet, but is there anything upcoming that you can tell us about?

 By focusing on small incremental changes, our platform continues to evolve at a pace which keeps our expenses at a reasonable level.
 This has been key to everything we do….simple, sustainable, and affordable.
-We know full well the painful condition and trends of budgets in our city, county, and state libraries… and we are extremely conscious of the fact that one of the hardest hit areas has been in newspaper and historical preservation services.
-Every decision we make in design and development is is geared to ensuring we have a cost effective solution to stretch what money is available.
+We know full well the painful condition and trends of budgets in our city, county, and state libraries… and we are extremely conscious of the fact that one of the hardest-hit areas has been in newspaper and historical preservation services.
+Every decision we make in design and development is geared to ensuring we have a cost-effective solution to stretch what money is available.

 6. Is there anything that I haven’t asked that you would like to share with us?